How Kennedy Agyapong ‘motivated’ Despite, Ofori Sarpong to buy Rolls Royce

 Kennedy Agyapong also charged Ghanaians to have a positive outlook of life instead of being cynical.

-He believed such mindset would enable Ghanaians to be more successful and help others.
+He believed such a mindset would enable Ghanaians to be more successful and help others.

 “You can also make it in life.
 With a positive mindset coupled with hard work, you can do better than them.
 Let them be your target.
 You have your own destiny, you can control your own destiny,” the Assin Central Member of Parliament added.